 - Inconsistent performance

-New Way® Air Bushings offer a frictionless alternative by distributing a thin, stiff layer of air through a tube of porous media, and are currently revolutionizing numerous industries.
-This Porous Media Technology™ uses the natural permeability of carbon to create even air distribution.
-This unique design creates several benefits including:
+New Way® Air Bushings offer a frictionless alternative by distributing a thin, stiff layer of air through a tube of externally pressurized porous graphite substrate.
+This Porous Media Technology™ uses the natural permeability of carbon to create even air distribution, and is currently revolutionizing numerous industries.
+The unique design creates several benefits including:

 - No heat build-up